lollcat/se3-augmented-coupling-flows/README.md

 ## Experiments
 Experiments may be run with the following commands.
 The flow type may be set as shown in the first line.
+For Alanine Dipeptide the data must first be downloaded from [Zenodo](https://zenodo.org/record/6993124/) which may be done with the script `eacf/targets/aldp.sh`.
 ```shell
 python examples/dw4.py flow.type=spherical # Flow types: spherical,proj,along_vector,non_equivariant
 python examples/lj13.py